noahehall/theBookOfNoah/0current/aws/0microservices.md

   - increase the segmentation of business logic via distinct resources that handle specific aspects of your business
     - i.e. dont have one monolithic code base, but use a service oriented architecture where each service can scale out & in and adopt an event driven model utilizing an API gateway that routes requests to each service
   - SQS, SNS, and lambda are critical for event driven architectures
+  - assign aliases to lambda fns, e.g. dev, prod, and QA
+    - and set the lambda trigger on the ALIAS, and not the version
+    - when you have fully tested a new version, you can point the alias prod to that new vesion
 - sometimes

   - push an event from SNS into an SQS queue

+#### gotchas

+- lambdas
+  - deploying a new version of a lambda fn, immediately replaces the existing version
+    - there are no rollbacks, however you should always utilize versioning & aliases
+  - lambda outside a VPC have internet access
+    - lambda inside a VPC may not have internet access
+      - if they do, there must be a NAT gateway setup

 ### serverless